nuetzi/Poke-Express/README.md

 Assignment

-    Add Edit, Update and Delete functionality to your pokemon app Deploy your Pokemon App to Heroku at it's final complete form
+    Add A Seed Route to Pokemon that adds the entire original pokemon array Add Edit, Update and Delete functionality to your pokemon app Deploy your Pokemon App to Heroku at it's final complete form